How to start a habit with a healthy attitude ~ Have you ever wondered about your approach to habits and where it came from or if you can change?

 We do want healthy habits.
 Even if we resist, start, then fail to keep going.
-Yes, we feel guilty but we still want the healthy habit and might try again.
+We feel guilty, but we might want to try again.

 What is your relationship with the word HABIT?
-For me, habit is an emotionally loaded word.
+For me, it’s an emotionally loaded word.
 Of course, I’ve no idea how I came to feel this way.
 I’ve tried to call them rituals, but I still know it’s that dreaded ‘H’ word.

 First I need a new healthy attitude towards habits.

 I’ve thought about my attitude to creating good habits.
 Oh, how I wish I could change it.
 But I wake up each day, and it’s still there.

 I decided to have fun with a few ‘new habit’ attitudes.
 I made a list of my fears and reaction when I hear the word habit.
 It’s a bit of fun not to take my fears so seriously and give them personality types or characters.
 I’d love to animate them or turn them into children’s book.

 My Habit Characters